paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-417-operations-of-carriers.md

 Pub.
 L. 108–176, title IV, § 402(b), Dec.
 12, 2003, 117 Stat.
 2543, provided that: “The amendment made by subsection (a) [amending this section] shall take effect 30 days after the date of enactment of this Act [Dec.
 12, 2003].”

 #### Emergency Across-the-Board Adjustment to Compensation for Significantly Increased Costs
 Pub.
 L. 112–95, title IV, § 426(a), Feb.
 14, 2012, 126 Stat.
-98, provided that: “Subject to the availability of funds, the Secretary may increase the rates of compensation payable to air carriers under subchapter II of chapter 417 of title 49, United States Code, to compensate such carriers for increased aviation fuel costs without regard to any agreement or requirement relating to the renegotiation of contracts or any notice requirement under section 41734 of such title.”
+98; Pub.
+L. 115–254, div.
+B, title V, § 539(s)(1), Oct.
+5, 2018, 132 Stat.
+3371, provided that: “Subject to the availability of funds, the Secretary of Transportation may increase the rates of compensation payable to air carriers under subchapter II of chapter 417 of title 49, United States Code, to compensate such carriers for increased aviation fuel costs without regard to any agreement or requirement relating to the renegotiation of contracts or any notice requirement under section 41734 of such title.”

 #### Deadline for Issuance of Revised Guidance
 Pub.
 L. 112–95, title IV, § 427(b), Feb.
 14, 2012, 126 Stat.
 99, provided that: “Not later than 1 year after the date of enactment of this Act [Feb.
 14, 2012], the Secretary of Transportation shall issue revised guidelines governing the rate of compensation payable under subchapter II of chapter 417 that incorporate the amendments made by this section [amending this section].”